esy/esy.github.io/docs/how-it-works.md

         ├── i # installation dir
         └── s # staging dir

 The global store's `_build` directory contains the logs for each package build (whether it was successful or not).
-The `_install` contains the final compilation artifacts that should be retained.
+The `_install` directory contains the final compilation artifacts that should be retained.

 #### Top Level Project Build Artifacts